Descanonge/neba/docs/source/index.rst

 different parameters necessary when deploying Dask on a local cluster or on distributed machines using `dask-jobqueue
 <https://jobqueue.dask.org/en/latest/>`__.
 It also provides some convenience
-start-up functions to get setup quickly.
+start-up functions to get setup quickly and easily scale or adapt distributed cluster.
+It also allows to use the same script for local or distributed clusters.

 Dataset management
 ==================